Luca-02/cineverse/README.md

 # CineVerse

+This is a bachelor's degree project for Mobile Device Programming course (academic year 2023/24).
 CineVerse is an Android application for discovering movies and TV series, searching content, managing a personal watchlist, and writing reviews.

 ## Overview